Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Orbits, gravitational waves, and light curves

 Similar to the effects of dark matter halo parameters, the orbital angular momentum also plays a critical role in expanding or contracting the orbital scale.
 As illustrated in Fig. 8, under the conditions of a fixed configuration $(z,w,v)=(3,1,2)$ and constant dark matter halo parameters, an increase in $\varepsilon$ causes the orbit to evolve from black to red, then to green, and finally to blue.
 Throughout this process, the amplification of the orbit is clearly visible while maintaining the three-leaf configuration, and the leaf-like characteristics become increasingly distinct.
 This stems from the fact that an increase in angular momentum expands the bounded region of the orbit, leading to a more distant apastron and larger leaves.
 Notably, when the angular momentum is close to $L_{\textrm{isco}}$ ($\varepsilon=0.1$), the three-leaf features of the black orbit are difficult to identify.
 This difficulty arises because a smaller angular momentum results in a narrower gap between the periastron and apastron, leading to a more circularized trajectory where the leaves are less pronounced.

-Quasi-periodic orbits encode crucial spacetime parameters and are closely associated with various high-energy astrophysical phenomena.
+Particle orbits encode crucial spacetime parameters and are closely associated with various high-energy astrophysical phenomena.
 Therefore, it is highly desirable to explore their potential observational signatures in depth.
 Interestingly, a timelike particle can be treated as a luminous source that emits continuous electromagnetic radiation as it orbits the central black hole.
-Simultaneously, the entire dynamical system can be modeled as an extreme mass ratio inspiral (EMRI), which serves as a persistent source of gravitational radiation.
+Simultaneously, the entire dynamical system can be modeled as an extreme mass ratio inspiral (EMRI), which serves as a persistent source of gravitational radiation encoding valuable intrinsic spacetime properties and environmental information \cite{2024JCAP...10..047K,2024JCAP...01..035R,2025arXiv250800516Z,2026arXiv260103374Z}.
 Consequently, time-domain signals, such as gravitational waves and light curves, offer invaluable opportunities to observationally probe these orbital dynamics.
 Following this line of reasoning, based on the diverse orbital configurations obtained within the target spacetime, we simulate the corresponding gravitational waves and light curves to uncover their intrinsic observational features.

-Following the formalism provided in \cite{2007PhRvD..75b4005B,2008PhRvD..77d9902B}, the two gravitational wave polarization states, $h_{+}$ and $h_{\times}$, emitted by a timelike particle orbiting in the equatorial plane of a black hole are given by:
+Following the formalism provided in \cite{2007PhRvD..75b4005B}, the two gravitational wave polarization states, $h_{+}$ and $h_{\times}$, emitted by a timelike particle orbiting in the equatorial plane of a black hole are given by:

 Here, $\iota$ and $\zeta$ denote the inclination angle and the longitude of the orbit's periastron, respectively.
 In the subsequent calculations, both of these angular parameters are fixed at $\pi/4$.
 The parameter $D_{L}$ represents the luminosity distance from the observer to the source.
-The symmetric mass ratio of the extreme mass ratio inspiral (EMRI) system is denoted by $\eta$, which is defined as $\eta=Mm/(M+m)^{2}$.
+The symmetric mass ratio of the extreme mass ratio inspiral system is denoted by $\eta$, which is defined as $\eta=Mm/(M+m)^{2}$.
 Since our primary objective is to qualitatively reveal the underlying correlation between the orbital morphology and the corresponding gravitational waveforms, we set both $\eta$ and $D_{L}$ to unity for simplicity.
 Once the radial coordinate $r$ and the azimuthal angle $\phi$ of the orbit are obtained at any given time, the two gravitational wave polarization states can be directly computed.